 ADDITIONAL INFORMATION COLLECTED IF YOU REQUEST A TRANSCRIPT FROM US

-If you are a former student of Zovio / TeleUniversity, dba Charter Learning / Advanced Learning Network and you request a transcript, your request will be handled through Ashford University.
-Ashford University will maintain a record of your request, including the personal information you provide as part of your request, which may include some or all of the following: your name; your address; your e-mail address; your date of birth; your student ID number; your dates of attendance; and any other information you provide as part of the Zovio Transcript Request form.
+If you are a former student of Zovio / TeleUniversity, dba Charter Learning / Advanced Learning Network and you request a transcript, your request will be handled through the University of Arizona Global Campus.
+The University of Arizona Global Campus will maintain a record of your request, including the personal information you provide as part of your request, which may include some or all of the following: your name; your address; your e-mail address; your date of birth; your student ID number; your dates of attendance; and any other information you provide as part of the Zovio Transcript Request form.

-Ashford University will use your personally identifiable information to provide you the requested transcript.
-Zovio and Ashford University will not share personally identifiable information you provide in requesting a transcript with third parties, and we do not share that information with any third parties for their direct marketing purposes.
+The University of Arizona Global Campus will use your personally identifiable information to provide you the requested transcript.
+Zovio and the University of Arizona Global Campus will not share personally identifiable information you provide in requesting a transcript with third parties, and we do not share that information with any third parties for their direct marketing purposes.

 E-MAILS SENT TO ZOVIO

 Although we cannot guarantee there will be no loss, misuse, unauthorized access or disclosure, alteration, or destruction of data provided to us, we try to prevent such occurrences.
 Our servers and databases are protected by firewalls and passwords.
 However, no data transmission over the Internet or any wireless network can be guaranteed to be secure.
 As a result, while we strive to protect your personally identifiable information, we cannot ensure or warrant the security of any information you transmit, and you do so at your own risk.

 We do not ever knowingly collect information from children under the age of 18, nor is this Site designed to provide any service to children under the age of 18.
 If you are under 18, please do not give us any personal information.
 If you have reason to believe that a child has provided personal information to us, please contact us at [email protected] and we will attempt to remove that information from our databases.